sonbachmi/moviefriends/README.md

 Author: Son Nguyen son@bachmi.com

-Next.js 14 app to implement job assignment from FFW Agency
+Next.js 14 TypeScript app to implement job assignment from FFW Agency

 ## Prerequisites

 Node.js version >=18

 ## Getting Started

+Copy `/.env.example` file to `.env` or `.env.local`, keeping production variables commented out.
+This is important for the API fetching to work.

 From root folder: